mmitropolitsky/booking.com_hyperledger/README.md

 #### **General comments**
 We have encountered the "enterprise" problem.
 We were either moving smoothly to the next step or very stuck.
 This is due to the fact that organizations, access control policies and certificate authorities are defined in configuration files.
 In those files, there is no validation whatsoever and in case we messed up something, it took a lot of time to find what is wrong.
 The error was not always clear and we took the approach of trial and error until we fix the issues.

 Some exceptions were not very informative.
 However, that turned out to be a design decision on Fabric's part.
 They are sometimes switching log messages with generic ones in order to prevent information leaks if someone is looking through the logs.
 That problem was solved for us with debugging the actual SDK or checking the logs of the actual Docker containers.
+The behaviour is a design decision described in this ticket: [Unclear and generic error message](https://jira.hyperledger.org/plugins/servlet/mobile#issue/FAB-7952).

 The footprint for an organization is (a minimum of) 5 Docker containers (min.
 1 Peer, 1 Orderer, 1 CouchDB instance for storing the ledger, 1 CA node and 1 instance of the chaincode).

 #### **Various Issues and difficulties**

 1. In the beginning, we were with the impression that chaincode needs to be instantiated for every channel (in our case channel represents a property).
 This was causing the creation of multiple Docker containers (as many properties as we had in our tests).
 Then we discovered that we need the chaincode installed on every peer, instantiated once per channel by one peer and the important fact that there is only one Docker container per peer (and it is used for each channel where the chaincode is instantiated).
 2. We were using only onkeepine CouchDB instance for all peers in our network, which is conceptually wrong.
 There should be a separate CouchDB instance per peer.